 About First Coast Relief Fund

-The First Coast Relief Fund is dedicated to helping Northeast Florida residents in times of crisis by providing critical support through nonprofits when their resources and capacity are strained.
+The First Coast Relief Fund is dedicated to helping Northeast Florida residents in times of crisis by providing critical support through nonprofit and grassroots organizations when their resources and capacity are strained.
 Five of the area’s leading philanthropic organizations joined together to create the Relief Fund: The Community Foundation for Northeast Florida, the Jessie Ball duPont Fund, Jewish Federation & Foundation of Northeast Florida, United Way of Northeast Florida and United Way of St. Johns County.
 The First Coast Relief Fund was conceptualized by its founding organizations in early 2016, and was quickly activated in October of that year to respond to the local devastation caused by Hurricane Matthew.

 These local foundations continued to work together to raise funding and support local response efforts in times of crisis.
-Following Hurricane Matthew, the Relief Fund was activated to help in two subsequent emergencies: the destructive Hurricane Irma in 2017 and the devastating COVID-19 pandemic of 2020.
+Following Hurricane Matthew, the Relief Fund was activated to help in three subsequent crises: the destructive Hurricane Irma in 2017, the devastating COVID-19 pandemic of 2020, and the racially motivated shooting in the New Town and Grand Park neighborhoods of Duval County.

 Since its inception, the Relief Fund has distributed almost $9 million through 251 grants to more than 128 unique organizations in its six-county service area, including Baker, Clay, Duval, Nassau, Putnam and St. Johns counties.
-Strengthened by its partners, the Relief Fund still endures – collecting and distributing funds during times of crisis, then closing once the community transitions to long-term recovery solutions so it’s ready to provide critical aid when needed again.
+Strengthened by its partners, the Relief Fund still endures, collecting and distributing funds during times of crisis.

 The Relief Fund was created quickly to assist in the aftermath of Hurricane Matthew in October 2016.
 This very first response effort for the Relief Fund was successful thanks to individuals, corporations and other funders who gave generously, rapidly raising $545,208.
 These donations enabled the Relief Fund to reinforce the hurricane response efforts of dozens of nonprofits, supporting their work to:

 - provide shelter and food for more than 6,000 families